pasciaks/sabio/scrum.md

                 setState Callback function,
                 and arrayOfFriends.findIndex() optimization over .map.

+        [x] Built in modal example code - thanks to Patrick for fiding the wiki!

 ### ----- WILL ACCOMPLISH -----

         [ ] Work the event form - api call for address/gps latitude and longitude ?